JimmyCollins/SideProjectIdeas/README.md

 This repo captures some side projects I am working on in the interest of learning new languages and technoloiges.

-See [Projects](https://github.com/JimmyCollins/side-projects-ideas/projects/1) for the list / status of my 2020 side projects.
+See [Side Projects 2020](https://github.com/JimmyCollins/side-projects-ideas/projects/1) for the list / status of my 2020 side projects.